cvjena/freestylo/paper.md

 *"Pondering on the pending paper, I programmed the python package."* The user can specify the maximum number of words that are allowed to be in between the alliterated words, as well as words and POS-tags that do not count towards the non-alliterated words.
-Since for example spaCy also tags punctuation and newlines, the user can specify those to be excluded from the alliteration.
+For example spaCy also tags punctuation and newlines, the user can specify those to be excluded from the alliteration.

 ## Epiphora